LambdaLabs/docsy-lambda-docs/content/en/linux/virtual-envs-containers.md

    Replace **NAME** with the name you want to give to your virtual environment.

+   {{% alert title="Note" color="info" %}}
+   The command, above, creates a virtual environment that has access to Lambda Stack packages and packages installed from Ubuntu repositories.

+   To create a virtual environment that _doesn't_ have access to Lambda Stack and Ubuntu packages, omit the `--system-site-packages` option.
+   {{% /alert %}}

 1. Activate the virtual environment by running:

    ```bash